The Commission’s procedures are designed to:

 Step Two—Initial Review (Inquiry)

-· If the commission determines that the complaint is clear and serious or habitual, it may skip certain steps and formulate charges without an initial inquiry.
+If the commission determines that the complaint clearly establishes evidence of serious or habitual misconduct by a judge, the commission may skip certain steps and formulate charges without an initial injury.

-· If, at any point in the process, the commission decides the misconduct is not clear and serious nor habitual it may dismiss the complaint.
-The commission will also dismiss complaints about the fairness or correctness of a ruling and complaints that lack sufficient details about the facts involved.
+If, at any point in the process, the commission decides the misconduct is not clear or that the alleged misconduct is not serious or habitual, the commission may dismiss the complaint.
+The commission will also dismiss complaints about fairness or correctness of a ruling because those are legal issues that can be addressed only by filing an appeal.

 Step Three—Investigation and Disposition

-· If it is clear that the allegation require further investigation or if the allegation is one of several similar allegations against the same judicial officer or court employee, the commission will forward the complaint to the Iowa Attorney General’s Office for investigation.
-The attorney general office can interview witnesses themselves, or include the Iowa Department of Criminal Investigation in the investigation.
+If it is clear that the allegation require is serious and requires further investigation beyond a written response from the judge, the commission will forward the complaint to the Iowa Attorney General's Office for investigation.
+The Attorney General's Office can interview witnesses themselves, or include the Iowa Department of Criminal Investigation in the investigation.

-· Once the investigation is completed, the Attorney General will submit a report on its findings to the commission.
+Once the investigation is completed, the Assistant Attorney General assigned to the case will submit a report on its findings to the commission.

-· If the investigation shows clear and serious misconduct, the commission will forward a copy of the investigation report to the accused judicial officer or court employee and set a hearing date.
+If the report concludes the evidence does not support the allegations, the commission may dismiss the complaint.
+If the investigation shows clear and serious misconduct that justifies disciplinary action, the commission will draft a formal charge or charges, serve the charging document on the judge, and set a hearing date.
 The judicial officer or court employee can decide if the hearing should be in his or her home county or moved to another county.